thinkGrow/thinkGrow/README.md

-### 👋 Hi, I’m thinkGrow
+### 👋 Hi, I’m Rubait Reshad

 I build things that live on the web — from responsive UIs to AI-powered apps.

-Passionate about merging code, creativity, and impact.
+I'm a Full Stack Developer and AI Researcher from Bangladesh, passionate about building scalable web applications.

+🔭 Currently working on: frontend projects with React and integrating AI tools

+🌱 Learning: React

+💼 Background: Backend engineering, academic research in AI, and teaching Computer Science

+🧠 Interests: Deep learning, web performance, and educational technology

 ---